Law Office of Michelle Ball Discipline,Discipline hearings What To Say At A School Expulsion Hearing To Get A Better Outcome

 More Telling of the Student’s Story

-The student’s story can also be told verbally in the hearing itself.
+The student’s story can also be told verbally in the expulsion hearing itself.
 The parent should give an opening statement where they discuss the student, what the student did or did not do and what outcome the parent is seeking for the student.

 Parent testimony can also tell the student’s story.
 Parents can speak as character witnesses, discussing more about who the student is.